ibondy/ansible-azure-lab/README.md

 }
 </pre>

-Note the following values of your output, since we will use them later.
+Note the following values of your output, **since we will use them later**.
 In this guide they are marked in different colors for easier identification:

 1. Subscription ID: **22222222-2222-2222-2222-222222222222**
 2. Tenant ID: **33333333-3333-3333-3333-333333333333**